Skip to content

 Per-host capability (disk IO, GPU)Daemon

-Subscribe to a controller event from the hostDaemon (with the bridge)
+Subscribe to a controller event from the hostDaemon (over the bridge)

 Cross-node visibility for a capabilityNot in v1

 • No daemon-side persistence.
-This is the constraint that makes daemons replaceable.
-A daemon is stateless modulo its on-disk artefact cache and its in-flight processes; the controller can re-push everything else.
-Adding daemon-side persistence would mean adding daemon-side backup, daemon-side migration, and daemon-side consistency rules.
-We did not want that to be the v1 model.
+This is what makes Daemons replaceable.
+A Daemon is stateless modulo its artifact cache and its in-flight processes; the Controller re-pushes everything else.
+Adding daemon persistence would mean adding daemon backup, migration, and consistency rules.

 • No cross-node capability visibility.
-A capability registered on daemon A is invisible to daemon B. The right model for cross-node visibility — a controller-mediated registry with consistency semantics, lease ownership, and a propagation latency budget — is a v2 conversation. v1 sticks to the easy and useful case.
+A capability on Daemon A is invisible to Daemon B. The right model — a Controller-mediated registry with consistency semantics, lease ownership, and a propagation budget — is a v2 conversation. v1 sticks to the easy, useful case.

 • No daemon-side REST.
-Putting a Javalin server in every daemon would expose a second public surface on every host and double the auth surface area.
-The security page inventory is six public routes on the controller; we are not adding more on every daemon.
+A Javalin server in every Daemon would expose a second public surface and double the auth surface on every host.
+The Daemon stays a closed gRPC client.

-When in doubt, the rule of thumb is: if the work needs a process running on the host the workload is on, it is a daemon module.
-If the work needs durable state or an operator-facing surface, it is a platform module.
-If it needs both, ship one jar with two entrypoints and the manifest’s hosts: [controller, daemon].
+The rule of thumb: if the work needs a process on the host the workload runs on, it is a daemon Module.
+If it needs durable state or an operator-facing surface, it is a platform Module.
+If it needs both, ship one jar with two entrypoints.

 Where to go next

-• Daemon Modules concept page — the contract reference, including the full list of ModuleContext methods and the daemon-side signing config.
+• Daemon modules — the contract reference, including the full ModuleContext table and the signing config.

-• Module System orientation — platform vs. daemon, capabilities, manifest shape, signing.
+• Module system — platform vs. daemon, manifest shape, signing.